dariowho/intents/README.md

 * **Human-friendly prediction client**.
 Much more straightforward than the official Python SDK

-A detailed view of the available features can be found in [STATUS.md](STATUS.md)
+A detailed view of the available features can be found in [STATUS.md](STATUS.md).
+Also, check out the [Projects](https://github.com/dariowho/intents/projects) page to keep track of recent developments.

 ## Install